googlefonts/variable-components-spec/variable-components-spec.md

 - varIdxCount is determined by the sum of:
   - The number of axes that have a VarIdx
   - The number of transformation fields, if bit 4 of `flags` is set
-- The format of the VarIdx entries is determined by the `varIdxFormat` field (TODO: describe how)
+- VarIdx entries are 1, 2, 3 or 4 bytes long.
+This is determined by the
+`entryFormat` field, see below.

 Component flags: